ton-community/ton-docs/docs/participate/wallets/apps.md

 #### Pros and Cons
 - ✅ This app is most popular with users.
 - ✅ Supports all up-to-date features including native NFT transfer between user wallets.
 - ❌ Tonkeeper is only supported by mobile iOS and Android platforms.
-Tonkeeper's team plans to only support mobile platforms.
 - ❌ To contribute requires advanced skills.
 A lot of the job already done and it will be hard for newcomers to add something significant.

 #### Tonkeeper test environment